samrit2442/cosmic-charade-bb-1/README.md

-# This is the backup repo of official website
+# This is the backup repo of the official website

 [Cosmic Charade](https://cosmic-charade.netlify.app)